-Connectivity

-Your EPSON PowerLite projector can be connected to four computer and five video sources (up to a total of six sources at the same time).
+- Connectivity - Your EPSON PowerLite projector can be connected to four computer sources and five video sources (up to a total of six sources at the same time).
 You can include an independent sound channel for each of the six sources.
-A preview feature lets you see all the sources at a glance, so you can easily switch among them.
+A preview feature lets you see all the sources at a glance, so you can easily switch between them. - Use the remote control to take charge of your presentation.

-Complete control

-With an optional USB cable, use the remote control to take charge of your presentation.
 Freeze the action, zoom in on part of the picture, or display a picture-in-picture video.
-You can even use it in place of your computer's mouse to control your computer.

-■ Long Lamp Life

-The lamp on this projector will last for up to 7000 hours of projection time.

-■ EasyManagement

-With the projector's EasyManagementTM system, you can use a Windows[®] PC to remotely monitor and control the projector.
+Use the remote as a pointer, or to draw on the screen.
+You can even use it in place of your computer's mouse to control your computer and change slides in PowerPoint.® - EasyManagement With the projector's EasyManagementTM system, you can use a Windows® PC to remotely monitor and control the projector. - EasyMP.netTM (optional; see page 12) The optional EasyMP.net offers you a premium network solution: web browsing, remote desktop client access, projection over an 802.11b wireless network, and storage of Microsoft® PowerPoint slideshows on a memory card for computer-free presentations.

-Security

-You can secure your projector with a Kensington® lock option.
-The projector can also require a password at power-on, at the end of a preset time to limit usage, or to protect your logo.

-Discount-Merchant.com (800) 281-8860 THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCORDS PRIES